DeltaNeverUsed/UdonSharpNetworkingLib/README.md

 1. Arrays are not supported.
 2. Serialization will fail if you try to pass a null argument into function.
 3. Not all value types are supported.
-4. Network usage is relatively high ~170 Bytes(increases with more "USPPNet_[TYPE]" defines) for one call, it's not linear so two calls at once would take ~190 bytes.
+4. Network usage is relatively high ~150 Bytes(increases with more "USPPNet_[TYPE]" defines) for one call, it's not linear so two calls at once would take ~170 bytes(for both).
 Theses are the results from the demo.
 5. Trying to call USPPNET_[FUNC NAME] on an gameObject/Component other than itself will not be networked, and get called on the local client instead.

 # The TODO list
-The way things are setup currently sends extra unnessesary parameters along with every parameter.
-I have an idea of how to reduce that, along with supporting arrays.
+Make Arrays work